aubreyosenda/aubreyosenda/README.md

 - 🎓 Bachelor of Science in Geography from Laikipia University
 - 💼 Senior Android Developer with experience in full-stack development
 - 🏢 Member of [Ecospace Services Limited](https://github.com/Ecospace-Services-Limited)
-- 🌍 Based in Nyahururu, Kenya
+- 🌍 Based in Nairobi, Kenya
 - 🌐 Portfolio: [aubreyosenda.ct.ws](https://aubreyosenda.ct.ws/)
 - 🔭 Currently working on GIS-integrated applications
 - 🌱 Continuously learning and exploring new technologies